YggdrasiI/rss2html/README.md

   The command-prefix restricts the accesses on this single script.
 	`command="{absolute path}/rss2html_ssh.sh" {Content of ~/.ssh/rss2html.pub}`

-4. Extend your *settings.py* to propagate commands to webinterface by
+4. Extend your *settings.py* to propagate commands to web interface by

 ```
 from rss2html.default_settings import ACTIONS